adbergen/day-planner/README.md

 - CSS and Bootstrap are used for styling of the website

-- Javascript is used for powering the password generator
+- Javascript, JQuery, and JSON are used for powering the password generator

-- Moment is used to display date and time
+- Moment.js is used to display date and time
 ```

 ---